edmundmok/bubble-blast-saga/README.md

 My strategy for the chaining is to recursively call my `activateSpecialBubble(at indexPath: IndexPath, with activatingBubble: GameBubble)` method.
 An example: User shoots a projectile at a **Lightning Bubble**. **Lightning Bubble** activates, destroying the row it is on.
 This also destroys a **Bomb bubble** on the same row. **Bomb bubble activates**, destroying adjacent bubbles.
 What my implementation will do is first check for special bubbles around the projectile bubble when it is snapped into place.
 After that, for each special bubbles beside it, activate them.
 Once activated, depending on the **power / ability** of the special bubble, it will have a list or set of index paths of bubbles in the grid to remove.
 For each index path, I will check whether it is a special bubble and if it is, activate it by calling `activateSpecialBubble(at indexPath: IndexPath, with activatingBubble: GameBubble)` on that special bubble at that index path.
 This will carry out the chaining recursively.
 Furthermore, I only remove these bubbles at the indexpaths found only after I attempt to chain, because if you remove first then you can't actually chain!

-Another question arises: This will activate all the special bubbles around the snapped projectile bubble, but it can only activate one at a time.
-What if there are cases where the order in which we activate the bubbles makes a difference?

-Here is such a case: There is a **Lightning bubble**, an empty space, and then a **Star bubble**.
-The user shoots the projectile between the 2, landing in between.

 #### Why my strategy is the best among alternatives

 1. It is easy to add more special bubble behaviors by just adding a new helper method for that new type of special bubble.